farganamar/local-s3/README.md

 Local S3 is a S3 library for dealing s3 without using AWS on real life.

 ## Installation
+install wget on your machine, as a reference for installation for every machine.
+Look at here: https://www.positioniseverything.net/wget-command-not-found/

 ```bash
 npm start